 We studied the performance of a MIMO communication system in presence of Rayleigh fading and a multiplescattering channel between source and destination.
 We derived the exact closed-form expression for the achievable sum rate in the case of MMSE receivers.
 When ZF receiver is adopted, we provided a lower and an upper bound to the achievable sum rate by leveraging results available in the literature.
 Our analysis has been validated by numerical results.
-Future work will address the case of multiple-level MIMO relay channels.
+Future work will address lower-bounding techniques for ZF receivers, the case of correlated channels and a possible extension to multilevel MIMO relay systems.